 MEMBERSHIPS AND PUBLIC SERVICE

 Professor Cadge is a member of the American Sociological Association (ASA), the American Academy of Religion (AAR), the Society for the Scientific Study of Religion (SSSR) and the Association of Professional Chaplains (APC).
-She currently serves as the Co-Chair of the Innovations in Chaplaincy and Spiritual Care Program Unit of the AAR.
+She is a founder and past-Chair of the Innovations in Chaplaincy and Spiritual Care Program Unit of the AAR.
 She is a previous chair of the Religion Section and the Committee on Professional Ethics of the American Sociological Association.
 She is a Consulting Editor of the American Journal of Sociology.

 On June 1, 2021, she started a three-year term as Dean of the Graduate School of Arts & Sciences at Brandeis University.
 She previously served as the Senior Associate Dean for Strategic Initiatives (2019-2021), the Social Science Division Head (2018-2021), and Chair of the Women’s, Gender & Sexuality Program (2013-2018) in the School of Arts & Sciences at Brandeis University.
 She was also a Faculty Representative to the Board of Trustees (2014-2019) and co-chair of the Faculty Governance Task Force (2017-2019) representing faculty across the university.